 This is one of my favourite romantic films.
 I always watch this if I’m in need of cheering up.
 This is a film that touches my heart like no other ever has.

-Whilst on a trip to the publishers, Lucy meets charming (and obvious cad)Miles Fairley(George Sanders, at his most charming and oily), he (supposedly) falls in love with her; the Captain can see through him and knows he is no good, but will Lucy ever see the truth about this elegant living man in her life?
+Whilst on a trip to the publishers, Lucy meets the charming (and obvious cad)Miles Fairley(George Sanders, at his most charming and oily), he (supposedly) falls in love with her; the Captain can see through him and knows he is no good, but will Lucy ever see the truth about this elegant living man in her life?

-Harrison is an actor I’ve never been much of a fan of, but I really like him here; he makes the Captain harsh and yet shows us that is nothing more than an act, he is really a gentle and decent man underneath.
+Harrison is an actor I’ve never been much of a fan of, but I really like him here.
+Harrison makes the Captain harsh and gruff, and yet he also shows us that outward appearance is nothing more than an act, he is really a gentle, tender, and very decent man underneath.

-I also leally love the scene on the train, where the Captain yells at an old man who wants to share Lucy’s compartment, because he is invisible to anyone except Lucy, the old man thinks she has yelled insults at him and his reaction is priceless.
+I also leally love the scene on the train, where the Captain yells at an old man who wants to share Lucy’s compartment, and because the Captain is invisible to anyone except Lucy, the old man thinks she has yelled insults at him and his reaction is priceless.